rrmerugu/trawler/README.md

-trawl.run() # this will gather data from all generated keywords and saves it to MongoDB trawl.generated_keywords # access the generated keywords ['learning MongoDB', 'Programming with MongoDB', 'MongoDB tutorials' ] trawl.data # access the data after the run trawl.close() # do this or there will be an idle browser instance left on your machine
+trawl.run() # this will gather data from all generated keywords and saves it to MongoDB trawl.generated_keywords # access the generated keywords ['learning MongoDB', 'Programming with MongoDB', 'MongoDB tutorials' ] trawl.data # access the data after the run trawl.stop() # do this or there will be an idle browser instance left on your machine
 # or

 trawl = TrawlIt(kw="Python Exception Error",  browser="stackoverflow")
-trawl.run() # this will gather data and saves it to MongoDB trawl.data # access the data after the run trawl.close() # do this or there will be an idle browser instance left on your machine
+trawl.run() # this will gather data and saves it to MongoDB trawl.data # access the data after the run trawl.stop() # do this or there will be an idle browser instance left on your machine

 trawl = TrawlIt(kw="django",  browser="stackoverflow-doc")
-trawl.run() # this will gather the topics from the stackoverflow documentation trawl.data # access the data after the run trawl.close() # do this or there will be an idle browser instance left on your machine
+trawl.run() # this will gather the topics from the stackoverflow documentation trawl.data # access the data after the run trawl.stop() # do this or there will be an idle browser instance left on your machine

 ```